AbdullahProjects/todo_app-with-django-backend/README.md

 # 🔥 Todo App

 Welcome to the Todo App!
 This mobile application, built with Flutter and Dart, coupled with Django framework for the backend, offers a seamless todo management experience.
-Whether you're organizing your tasks or tracking your progress, this app has got you covered.
+Whether you're organizing your tasks or tracking your progress, this app helps you a lot.

 ## Screenshots